Liliane S. Dockett papers

 Also in Liliane S. Dockett collection

-Contains a memoir about Liliane S. Dockett's childhood years in a Paris suburb, the German army's occupation of France, and Liliane S. Dockett's hiding in a village near Beauvais
+The collection contains a memoir about Liliane S. Dockett's childhood years in a Paris suburb, the German army's occupation of France, and Liliane S. Dockett's hiding in a village near Beauvais.
+It also contains a Star of David badge with Juif printed in the center.